stefandrissen/sam-coupe-technical-manual/techmanual.md

 #### MIDI Out

 Standard 7 pin DIN type connector.
 By writing a data byte to the MIDI-OUT register (253 dec), the MIDI outputs a 7.5 mA current at 31.25 Kbaud. when transmitting, bit 1 of the PEN register (TXFMST of register 248 dec), is set.
 This OUTPUT can also be driven by bit 7 of the VMPR (252 dec).
-An internal through connection is made from MIDI IN to OUT by setting bit 6 THROM (through MIDI) of the BORDER register (254 dec).
-This connector is also used by the network, An interrupt is given on completion of the transmission of MIDI data.
+An internal through connection is made from MIDI IN to OUT by setting bit 6 (THROM - through MIDI) of the BORDER register (254 dec).
+This connector is also used by the network.
+An interrupt is given on completion of the transmission of MIDI data.

 |Pin| Signal     |
 |--:| ---------- |